 Whilst visiting Ningaloo Reef, it’s a must to drive from Exmouth to the Cape Range National Park, just past the launching boat ramp for most diving and whale shark tours.
 Inside Cape Range there’s a variety of walks that you can do, plus camping sites (that are highly prized).
 There’s also some great snorkelling spots where you can snorkel Ningaloo Reef, thanks to it coming so close to shore.

 The best pick is Turquoise Bay (60km from Exmouth), where if you’re game, you can do a “drift snorkel”, letting the current take you along the shore, while you view the beautiful coral gardens and colourful fishwife.
-Click here for more details, plus details of other snorkelling options in the area.

 10. Explore the Gorges of Karijini National Park